 The Meg Harris Mystery seriesThis compelling series is set in the wilds of West Quebec, where trees out number people a million to one and lakes a thousand to one.
-Meg Harris fled the big city and a failed marriage to heal her bruised soul on the idyllic shores of Echo Lake, where her struggles to establish a new life are helped by her new friends in the Migiskin Reserve.
+Meg Harris fled the big city and a failed marriage to heal her bruised soul on the idyllic shores of Echo Lake, where her struggles to establish a new life are helped by her new found friends in the Migiskan Reserve.
 But as the seasons change, her sought after peace is interrupted by injustice and murder.
-Unable to ignore it, she invariably becomes enmeshed in a quagmire of murderous intrigue and is racing to find the real killer before it’s too late.
+Unable to ignore it, she becomes enmeshed in a quagmire of murderous intrigue and is racing to find the real killer before it's too late.

 |